-March 2017 saw the independent release of Bryce’s 3rd album titled “TRUE NORTH”.
-A highly polished collection of songs tried & tested on the road before entering the studio with award winning producer Ryan Beehre (From the band Minuit) This album showcases his songwriting in a fresh new light, with warm synths and electronica entering the sonic mix.
+March 2017 saw the independent release of Bryce’s 3rd album titled TRUE NORTH.
+A highly polished collection of songs tried & tested on the road before entering the studio with award-winning producer Ryan Beehre (From the band Minuit) This album showcases his songwriting in a fresh new light, with warm synths and electronica entering the sonic mix.
 The first single was released with a music video titled “Morning Light” and then followed by “World Gone Mad”

-He completed 25 shows NZ wide performing the songs & telling the story of Cat Stevens alongside his producer/lead guitarist Ryan Beehre.
-The show is called “Wild World” and has been a hit, packing out most small to medium sized venues around the country.
+He completed 25 shows NZ wide performing the songs and telling the story of Cat Stevens alongside Ryan on lead guitar.
+The show is called “Wild World” and has been a huge success, filling most small to medium-sized venues around New Zealand.

-In October 2014 Bryce announced the release of the Songbook & Six String concert DVD and doco with iconic NZ singer/songwriter & good friend Paul Ubana Jones.
+In October 2014 Bryce announced the release of the SONGBOOK & SIX STRING concert DVD with iconic NZ singer/songwriter Paul Ubana Jones.
 Filmed at the historic Old St John’s in Nelson it features a 25 person choir backing the two singers as they perform in this magical setting.

 Bryce is an active World Vision ambassador artist and happily promotes child sponsorship.
 He sponsors 2 children himself and has flown to Indonesia and met them both.

-In 2010 Bryce independently released his debut album titled “A Perfect Day For Travel”.
-The album gained impressive industry reviews with six songs off the album featuring alongside songs from Cat Stevens in the multi-award winning New Zealand feature film Last Paradise.
-Last Paradise film was a hit and packed out the largest outdoor cinema in USA, The Arlington Theatre.
+In 2010 Bryce independently released his first album titled A PERFECT DAY FOR TRAVEL.
+Produced by Dale Willis in Sydney, Australia.
+Talented musicians Leighton Heise and Tim Burcham played drums and bass with NZ Country singer Aly Cook adding backing vocals later on.
+The album gained impressive industry reviews, with six songs off the album featuring alongside songs from Cat Stevens in the multi-award-winning New Zealand feature film Last Paradise.
+Last Paradise film was a hit and packed out cinemas around the world including the largest outdoor cinema in the USA, The Arlington Theatre.